 Next to grapevine, pear is probably the best-known espalier fruit.
 Undemanding pear varieties can be espaliered (on sunny walls) in climates where pears wouldn't otherwise thrive, like in high altitudes and colder climates.
 In milder climates where fruit-growing or even viticulture is practised, you can grow (via walls) pears of excellent quality that would not be available commercially because of the difficulty of storage and transport.
 If 'winter pears' are chosen to espalier, a cool, damp storage area must also be available for ripening...

 Latin: pyrus communis

-Pruning is also carried out on a variety-specific basis.
-Information is available in specialized guides or online, and describes very precisely where the cultivar will bear fruit and how it must be pruned.
+Pruning is also carried out on a cultivar-specific basis.
+Information is relatively accessible ~ available in specialized guides or online, and describes very precisely where the cultivar will bear fruit and how it must be pruned.
 When purchasing a tree, care must be taken that it has been grafted correctly and that it is specifically sold as an espalier tree.
 Some tree nurseries even provide trees with a double graft so that fertilisation is assured (that is, that allow the flowers of the same plant to pollinate each other).